spierala/blog-posts/introducing-signal-store.md

 #### Observables

 - Actions are implemented as RxJS Subject, because Subjects are great for events!
-- In Effects the Observable Action stream is used to trigger side effects like API calls.
+- In Effects the Observable Actions stream is used to trigger side effects like API calls.
 You can easily handle race-conditions with RxJS flattening operators.

 ### Redux API